hmchen47/DataScience/AppliedDS-UMich/3-AML/03-Evaluation.md

         + __constant__: always predicts a constant label provided by the user.
             + A major motivation of this method is F1-scoring, when the positive class is in the minority.
     + Use metrics other than accuracy
-    + AUC: under the curve
+    + AUC: area under the curve

 + What if my classifier accuracy is close to the null accuracy baseline? <br/>
     This could be a sign of: